Ishan-001/Scraper/README.md

 # Scraper
-- Project on Web Scraping in native Android.
+- Project on Web Scraping using Kotlin and Android Studio.